Squarespace Fluid Engine Not Working

 4. Disable browser extensions.
 Ad blockers, privacy tools, and Grammarly can interfere with the drag-and-drop interface.
 Test in incognito mode with extensions disabled.

-6. Contact Squarespace support.
+7. Contact Squarespace support.
 If none of the above resolves the issue, contact support with your site URL, a description of the problem, screenshots, and the steps you have tried.
+Include the browser and OS version, any Custom CSS you have added, and whether the issue affects all sections or just specific ones.
 For support channels, our guide to Squarespace website help covers every option.

 Frequently Asked Questions